-During the winter months, You need to leave your car in one of the parking lots around the village.
-Each lot has restricted parking days; days which you need to move your cars out of the lot for plowing.
-The Bear Valley Real Estate Office has produced a very useful Winter Parking Map which you might want to print out and keep in your car.
+During the winter months, you must leave your car in one of the parking lots around the village.
+Each lot has restricted parking days, meaning days on which you need to move your cars out of the lot for plowing.

-If it has been snowing since you last parked your car, you need to call 753-6155 before 9am on the days with restricted parking for your lot.
+If it has been snowing since you last parked your car, call 753-6155 before 9am on the days with restricted parking for your lot.
 A recording will inform you whether you need to move your car or not.
-If in doubt call.
-If there is no message to move then you need not move your car.
+If in doubt, call.
+If there is no message to move, then you need not move your car.
 If the date on the recording is wrong, it’s safest to move your car.
-Generally you are not asked to move cars over the winter holiday, but that can change if there’s a lot of snow — so again be sure to check.
+Generally you are not asked to move cars over the Christmas-NY winter holiday, but that can change if there’s a lot of snow — so again be sure to check.

 Winter Parking Tips

 - To facilitate plowing of the village parking lots, vehicles must be moved from designated areas on weekdays.
 Refer to the Winter Parking Map to see which areas are “No Parking” for which times.
 Other parking tips:

 - Parking “move days” may not be enforced if there’s nothing to plow.
 Call 753-6155 for a recorded message letting you know whether to move your car.
 Never assume; even if it hasn’t snowed, maintenance people may need to move berms or do other routine maintenance.
 Listen to date of last message; if message is not up to date then best to move your car.

 - Weekends and holidays may be crowded.
 Park close together and don’t waste space.